MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--Description-->
 This policy setting hides the Properties menu command on the shortcut menu for the My Documents icon.

-If you enable this policy setting, the Properties menu command will not be displayed when the user does any of the following:
+If you enable this policy setting, the Properties menu command won't be displayed when the user does any of the following:

 - Right-clicks the My Documents icon.
 - Clicks the My Documents icon, and then opens the File menu.
 - Clicks the My Documents icon, and then presses ALT+ENTER.

-If you disable or do not configure this policy setting, the Properties menu command is displayed.
+If you disable or don't configure this policy setting, the Properties menu command is displayed.

 <!--/Description-->

 <!--ADMXBacked-->
 ADMX Info: